 Preneed contracts may be funded through a trust fund or insurance policy.

-There has long been some controversy about preneed trust funds and their safety, so you should carefully consider the details and terms of any contract, particularly how secure it is and what happens if you move or wish to cancel.
+There has long been controversy about the safety of preneed trust funds, so you should carefully review the details and terms of any contract, particularly how secure it is and what happens if you move or wish to cancel.

-Do consider that a safe alternative is to put aside appropriate funds in a Payable-on-death (POD) account so a family can access this at the time to cover funeral expenses.
+Consider setting aside appropriate funds in a Payable-on-Death (POD) account so a family can access them at the time to cover funeral expenses.

 What are the laws for scattering ashes in North Carolina?